 Layers, particularly if you’re heading somewhere cold, are always good to have stashed.
 Cars at night can also get very cold.

-A great way to travel with hot, or cold, liquids, as you can keep their core temperature constant.
+A travel mug is a great way to travel with hot or cold liquids, as you can keep their core temperature constant.

-Great to have with you in the front of the car, so you can stay hydrated as you drive.
-Collapsible water bottles will also allow for more space in your bag.
+A water bottle is great to have with you in the front of the car so you can stay hydrated as you drive.

 Driving for hours can make you clammy and sweaty.
 Plus, you may come across very unhygienic toilets that you have no choice but to stop at.